nsharma0619/python_class_may2020/README.md

 # python_class_may2020

-working as TA and it contain all the codes for students done in class
+working as TA(what-after-college) and it contain all the codes for students done in class